 All egg cartons have the following safe handling message to remind consumers about refrigeration and cooking.

 SAFE HANDLING INSTRUCTIONS: To prevent illness from bacteria: Keep eggs refrigerated, cook eggs until yolks are firm, and cook foods containing eggs thoroughly.

-By law, all egg products are processed and pasteurized in sanitary facilities under supervision of the USDA.
+By law, all egg products are processed and pasteurized in sanitary facilities under the supervision of the USDA.
 In pasteurization, the liquid part of the egg is rapidly heated and held at a minimum required temperature for a specified time.
-This destroys Salmonella, but it does not cook the eggs or affect their color, flavor, nutritional value, or use.
+This process destroys Salmonella, but it does not cook the eggs or affect color, flavor, nutritional value, or use.
 Dried eggs are pasteurized by heating in the dried form.
 It is important to remember that while egg products are pasteurized, proper handling and storage is still a key part of providing a safe product.